trishume/sympy-wiki-with-svn/GSoC-2011-Organization-Application.md

 some mentors were not as much available as needed.
-For example in the year 2007, when SymPy participated as part of several organizations and even though we had official mentors at the umbrella organizations, Ondrej Certik was effectively supervising all 5 students.
+For example in the year 2007, when SymPy participated as part of several organizations and even though we had official mentors at the umbrella organizations, Ondřej Čertík was effectively supervising all 5 students.
 As can be seen from our GSoC 2007 page:

 http://code.google.com/p/sympy/wiki/GSoC2007